 Role Based Permissions

-To start with, go to:
+To start using the Role Permission Manager, go to:

 Home > Users and Permissions > Role Permissions Manager

 Permissions are applied on a combination of: